spencerckhuang/FitnessCheck/README.md

 ## Most recent developments

+### 5/29:
+Spent a lot of time on the WorkoutTracker.
+* Added functionality to the "Add new exercise" button.
+Made it possible to store saved workouts to a local list of Objects.
+Was then able to render that list into LoggedExercise components.
+* Took care of some smaller stylistic details, such as clearing the TextInputs after submitting an exericse.
+* Next step is probably to figure out how to use a database to save whole "workouts".
+Planning on using Firebase.
+This is a pretty big step though...
+* While I'm not doing that, I may work on input filtration for the "add new exercise" feature

 ### 5/24:
 I started this project a few days ago but uploaded it to GH for the first time today.
 I have so far continued working on the general layout of the application, adding necessary screens, views, and buttons.